emberjs/guides/source/models/the-rest-adapter.md

 inflector.uncountable('advice');
 ```

-This will tell the REST adapter that requests for `App.Formula` requests
+This will tell the REST adapter that requests for `formula`
 should go to `/formulae/1` instead of `/formulas/1`.

 #### Endpoint Path Customization